 Description:

 This step routes the "checkListTask" to users.
-The task will contain a list of user-defined checklist items.
+The task will include a list of user-defined checklist items.

 Inputs